mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 [![Discord Chat](https://img.shields.io/discord/1127341524770898062.svg)](https://discord.gg/ZvYBejFkm2)

-# IMPORTANT (2023-09-11): Unknown issues with HA 2023.9.0 (1) and pyModbus
+# 2023-09-11: Everything is back to normal :)
-In the current Home Assistant update (2023.9.1 (2)), there were (again) some changes made to the internal HA Modbus implementation (which is based on pymodbus).
-This causes that this integration gathers valid data for some minutes, but then stops.
+In the Home Assistant versions (2023.9.0 and .1), there were some issues with the internal HA Modbus implementation (which is based on pymodbus).
+This caused some trouble, but the issues are fixed in 2023.9.2.

-It is currently under investigation.
-If you have these issues, it is recommended to downgrade to HA 2023.8.

 # Note (July 2023)
 I made a mistake end of march causing unique_ids of sensors getting mixed up.
 This is now fixed, but it may affect you.
 You are affected, if you see these warnings in a current verison of the Standard PV dashboard: